You will use Oriel, a UK-wide portal and recruitment system for postgraduate training vacancies, to submit your application.

 Using Oriel on multiple browsers could result in actions being overwritten or unsaved e.g. applications not being submitted, offers not being accepted.

-Applications must be received by the date stated (f).
+Applications must be received by the date stated on the recruitment timeline.

 Under no circumstances will late applications be considered.

 Recruitment offices will not be able to make any changes to submitted application forms on Oriel.
-You must therefore ensure that they check the content of their application form prior to submission as there will be no opportunity to correct mistakes at a later date.
+You must therefore ensure that you check the content of your application form prior to submission as there will be no opportunity to correct mistakes at a later date.

-Before starting an application, you should ensure go through the below checklist.
+Before starting an application, you should ensure go through the checklist below.

 Read all supporting documentation